IBM/terraform-guardium-datastore-va/examples/aws-oracle/README.md

 This Terraform configuration automates the complete setup process:

 1. Creates a Lambda function that configures Oracle database for vulnerability assessment
-2. Creates the `gdmmonitor` role with necessary privileges
-3. Creates the `sqlguard` user for Guardium VA scans
+2. Creates the `sqlguard` user with necessary privileges for Guardium VA scans
-4. Registers the database with Guardium Data Protection
+3. Registers the database with Guardium Data Protection
-5. Configures vulnerability assessment schedules and notifications
+4. Configures vulnerability assessment schedules and notifications

 ## Architecture